 Since your bank can’t sell a jumbo loan on the secondary market to government-backed entities Fannie Mae and Freddie Mac, it means more financial risk to them to give you one.

 So if you want a home that costs significantly more than half a million dollars, you’ll likely need to take out a jumbo loan, especially if you don’t have a lot of cash to use on a down payment.
 It’s not a good or bad thing to use a jumbo loan, but it does mean more financial risk to the lender so they’ll be more stringent during underwriting.

-Notice I wrote most of the US.
-There are certain high-cost areas, like Seattle and the Bay Area, that have higher conforming loan limits.
+The amount for a jumbo loan is $647,200 in most areas of the country.
+But there are certain high-cost areas, like Seattle and the Bay Area, that have higher conforming loan limits.
 High-cost areas are counties or census areas where the local median home value is more than 115% of the baseline conforming loan limit.
 These higher limits are known as High Balance loan limits.
-In King County, for example, that limit is currently $741,750 for a one unit property.
-In San Francisco County, it is $765,600 – the ceiling for high cost areas.
-Look up the loan limit for your county or census area here.

 For more information on conforming loan types, read our post on Common Loan Types.